restarone/comfortable-mexican-sofa-docs/Accessing-cms-content-from-the-app.md

       render :cms_layout => 'one_column'
     end

 Please note that for `render :cms_layout` instance variable `@cms_page` is not available as there's no actual page.
-For purposes of generating navs, etc consider either reusing one of the existing pages of instantiating a new one with attributes that you need.
+For purposes of generating navs, etc consider either reusing one of the existing pages or instantiating a new one with attributes that you need.